Kronos (film): Plot

 The two scientists, along with Vera Hunter, LabCentral's staff photographer and Gaskell's girlfriend, rush to Mexico.
-After their arrival, they see an enormous dome, glowing and steaming, appear on the ocean horizon.
-The next morning, on the beach outside their room, they find that a very tall machine has appeared; its four-legged body has two mobile antennae.

-They use a small helicopter to land atop the machine, glimpsing its complex inner workings before being forced to leave and fly back to LabCentral when the machine begins to move.
-The possessed Dr. Eliot, using lists of power stations and atom-bomb arsenals around the world, telepathically directs the machine.
+Upon their arrival, they see an enormous glowing dome appear on the ocean horizon.
+The next morning, on the beach outside their room, they find a very tall machine has appeared; its four-legged body has two mobile antennae.
+They use a helicopter to land atop the machine, glimpsing its complex inner workings before being forced to leave and fly back to LabCentral when the machine begins to move.

+The possessed Dr. Eliot telepathically directs the machine.
 Now named Kronos by the news media, it methodically attacks power plants in Mexico, draining all their energy.
-In doing so, Kronos grows larger, consuming more and more power as it moves from one power source to the next.
+In doing so, Kronos grows larger, consuming more power as it moves from one power source to the next.
 Four Mexican Air Force fighter planes attack, but the ever-growing alien machine easily destroys them and continues on its rampage.

-Meanwhile, when Kronos is absorbing energy, Eliot is momentarily freed from the influence of the energy force controlling him.
-Eliot tells his returned colleagues that Kronos is an energy accumulator, sent by an alien race that has exhausted its own natural resources; they have sent their giant machine to drain all the Earth's available power and then return it to their dying world.
+While Kronos is absorbing energy, Eliot is momentarily freed from the influence of the force controlling him.
+Eliot tells his colleagues that Kronos is an energy accumulator, sent by an alien race that has exhausted its own natural resources to drain all the Earth's power and then return it to their dying world.

 On Eliot's recommendation, the United States Air Force sends a B-47 bomber to drop an atomic bomb on Kronos.
-Gaskell warns the Air Force general in charge that an atomic explosion will simply supply the alien machine with more massive amounts of energy.
+Gaskell warns the Air Force general in charge that an atomic explosion will simply supply the alien machine with more energy.
 The general attempts to abort the mission, but Kronos, aware of the plan by way of Dr. Eliot's mind, magnetically draws the jet to crash into it, absorbing the bomb's nuclear blast.
 The alien machine, now grown to an immense size, appears unstoppable, harvesting all forms of energy at will.

-In another uncontrolled moment, Dr. Eliot locks himself in an hermetically sealed room and smashes the only electronic keypad for the door; he and the energy force which has possessed him expire.
-As Kronos draws near Los Angeles, Gaskell realizes that reversing the machine's polarity will force it to feed upon itself, until it is destroyed in a gigantic implosion.
-Gaskell, Culver, and Vera convince the Air Force to bombard Kronos with nuclear ions, which will cause the polarity to reverse; the experiment works, and Kronos is completely obliterated in the resulting implosion.
+In another uncontrolled moment, Dr. Eliot locks himself in an hermetically sealed room, trapping himself and the energy force.
+As Kronos draws near Los Angeles, Gaskell realizes that reversing the machine's polarity will force it to feed upon itself, until it implodes.
+Gaskell, Culver, and Vera convince the Air Force to bombard Kronos with nuclear ions, which will cause the polarity to reverse.
+Kronos is obliterated in the resulting implosion.